Restaurant Review: Blue Breeze Inn, Ponsonby

 But I was there to eat wontons, not deliver them.
 After sliding into a booth and almost knocking the small table over with my unwieldy thighs, I opened up the menu and began working on an eating plan.

 The list of dishes is extensive and everything looks good.
-Chinese is my least favourite style of food — a cuisine based on sugar, fat and animal cruelty, it has various regional subtleties but honestly, the numbing properties of the Szechuan pepper don’t really make up for the amputational challenges of type-2 diabetes.
+Chinese is my least favourite style of food, it has various regional subtleties but honestly, the numbing properties of the Szechuan pepper don’t really make up for the amputational challenges of type-2 diabetes.

-Meanwhile, the service is incredibly good.
+The service here is incredibly good.
 Every seat in the room was taken, for walk-ins there were delays of up to 40 minutes to sit down, and yet once you arrived at your table you didn’t have to wait for anything.

 Floor staff poured water, picked up menus, wrote down orders and delivered food as if dancing in a ballet.
 The worst you could say was that it might have been the ballet’s third return season and each of them knew their moves a little too well — but when you’re hungry and thirsty and not in the mood to suffer fools, a team of wait staff doing perfection by rote is not something you’re likely to complain about.